Charlie Thomas (Australian footballer)

-Career

 Thomas played 6 games for Subiaco Football Club in the WAFL Women's in 2020, and 1 game in 2021, being injured for most of that season with a fractured arm.

 In the 2021 AFL Women's draft, Thomas was picked by the West Coast Eagles with pick number 3.
 The guernsey number assigned to her was number 3, which was presented to her at West Coast's 2022 AFLW season launch by Andrew Gaff, who has the number 3 guernsey on the men's team.